 Very important.
 Funding for humanitarian crises often comes through media attention, and there are other crises which had more media attention in the past few months.
 There is a very stark contrast in terms of donations that Tearfund received for each.

 What would your message be to Tearfund supporters today?

 Give, pray, write, talk, shout from the rooftops!

 There's a real temptation with such great need to feel quite overwhelmed and to feel that anything we pray for or give or do would be slightly tokenistic.
 But actually, what we believe is that God is so much bigger than all of these situations and that he really can have an impact in this situation.

 I would certainly encourage every one of our supporters to take this issue to their church and ask their church to actively pray into this situation, because I just think that can make a huge difference.

 What really strikes me is the sheer lack of choice that people have in this conflict.
 This is a totally man-made conflict.

 In the midst of that, innocent people have been caught and robbed of their personal autonomy and capacity to control their own lives.
 Parents can't move their children out of areas that are being bombed, and parents don't have the choice to feed their children.
 A lot of families are living on just a diet of flour and that's it.
 That's all they have to eat: flour.

 It’s just utterly broken my heart that the majority of the international community is so blind and have turned away from Yemen.

-Please give and pray now for people suffering in Yemen.
+Please give now for people suffering in Yemen.